SomeoneElseOSM/SomeoneElse-style/README.md

 - Created new road classes "secondary_sidewalk" and "tertiary_sidewalk" that get rendered with a wider casing by the "sidewalk" branch of openstreetmap-carto-AJT,

+A map based on this style is [here](https://map.atownsend.org.uk/maps/map/map.html).

+# Update script

+There's a script that gets the latest extract for an area [here](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/update_render.sh).
+That gets two areas - by default Great Britain (which has extra name processing performed on it) and Ireland and Northern Ireland (which doesn't).
+The two files are then combined.

+# Changelog

+A changelog has been [added](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/changelog.md), and it can be seen [here](https://map.atownsend.org.uk/maps/map/changelog.html).